 The Toyota Avalon has long been known as a "Japanese Buick" - a full-size sedan that offers a capacious cabin and a comfortable ride but little in the way of style or sportiness.
-However, a complete redesign for the latest model year should go a long way towards changing that sedate image.
+However, that sedate image should become a thing of the past as news of the latest model spreads.

-Looking to appeal to buyers outside of the Avalon's traditional septuagenarian base, Toyota has given the sedan a retuned suspension, which provides more responsive handling, along with a thorough restyling that resulted in a newly distinctive look.
-Those qualities, in combination with refinement worthy of Toyota's Lexus luxury division, transform the Avalon into a highly competitive offering.
+Looking to appeal to buyers outside of the Avalon's traditional septuagenarian base, Toyota recently gave the sedan a retuned suspension for more responsive handling, along with a thorough restyling that resulted in a newly distinctive look.
+Those qualities, in combination with refinement worthy of Toyotaï¿½s Lexus luxury division, transform the Avalon into a highly competitive offering.

 While the Avalon is 2.7-inches shorter overall than its predecessor, its cabin is as spacious as ever.
 There's ample room for five to sit in stretch-out comfort, and trunk space is up 1.6 cubic inches to 16.
 The dashboard design is much more modern than before thanks to flowing lines and a standard 6.1-inch touchscreen display that controls the entertainment system.
 There are numerous other upscale standard features, including leather upholstery, heated front seats and a proximity key.